fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 DI complete, GUID is <guid>
 ```

+After completion of DI, the FDO credentials are stored into `credential.bin` file.
+The credentials file include `rvinfo` from manufacturer, which is later used by device to contact RV server, once it is powered on at the client side.
+Finally, the initialized device is boxed and sold to customers.

 ***NOTE:***
         - Additional arguments for [configuring PRI device](https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo/device#configuring-the-device-service).
         - Configuring PRI device for [HTTPS/TLS communication](https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo/device#configuring-device-for-httpstls-communication).